wagtail/nextjs-loves-wagtail/README.md

 - Requirements (see above)
 - [Wagtail](https://wagtail.org/) as a CMS: Django, content models, admin.
-- [Next.js](https://nextjs.org/) as a framework: React, routing, server-side rendering, static ite generation.
+- [Next.js](https://nextjs.org/) as a framework: React, routing, server-side rendering, static site generation.

 All following sections are self-directed!
 If you have any questions, please raise your hand or ask in the chat.